STRM Privacy and your organization

 Event contents are governed by data contracts.
 These define among other things which attributes of an event contain personal data.

-Your organization has to determine which attributes of an event schema contain personal data, and how these attributes map to the consent levels that have been chosen by your organization.
+Your organization has to determine which attributes of an event schema contain sensitive (personal) data, and how these attributes map to the purposes that have been defined by your organization's purpose maps.
 These decisions are of a non-technical nature, and often correspond closely to the rules around cookie consent.

-The data owner does not allow any processing of personal data.
-STRM Privacy removes the personal aspect of personal data attributes by encryption, and in this case, the encryption key will not be used for decryption, and will be discarded as specified by the privacy algorithm.
+The data subject or owner does not allow any processing of sensitive data.
+STRM Privacy removes the sensitive aspect of sensitive attributes by encryption, and in this case, the encryption key will not be used for decryption, and will be discarded as specified by the privacy algorithm.
 This means that the event data can still be used for some aggregated information (like a customer journey) but it is impossible to relate these events to an individual person.

 Customer allows recommendations based on an average over all customers